iml130/sola/docs/index.md

     typos or stuff you think should be included but is not.
     Thanks in advance!

-**SOLA** is a framework providing Service Discovery, Publish-Subscribe and unicast networking (e.g., UDP) functionalities.
+**SOLA** is a framework providing Service Discovery and Publish-Subscribe functionalities.
 Different components can be used to implement these functionalities.
 Initially SOLA was used with distributed peer-to-peer network structures and algorithms as the components, like [MINHTON](management_overlay/introduction.md) and [MINHCAST](natter_lib/introduction.html).
 Hence, it omits the need for a dedicated communication instance like a message broker.